mboros1/wild-ideas/README.md

 Combining a few ideas;

 * Modern computer programs are really slow.
 Too much abstraction, languages and frameworks are based on vibes and hype
-* C is the best language for low level programming, however has a lot of floaws.
+* C is the best language for low level programming, however has a lot of flaws.
 It is inherently single threaded, a bad design.
 Doesn't take advantage of vector instructions.
   - Look at CUDA; C-like language that has great low level support for parallel programming.
 Gives programmer a lot of control
   - Look at new C-like language; compare to CUDA, zig, Rust(?)
   - Only support RISCV(?) maybe ARM(?)